-- In ancient China, emperors were known as the sons of dragons, so ordinary people were not allowed to have something like shirts or other stuff with a picture of dragons on them.
-Even having a picture of a dragon was not legal for them as its monarchal and holy history.
+- In ancient China, emperors were known as the sons of dragons, so ordinary people were not allowed to have something like shirts or other stuff with pictures of dragons on them.
+Even having a picture of a dragon was not legal for them as it was a monarchal and holy history.

 - Dragons in China are symbols of luck, power, propitiousness, and noble.
 It is the opposite of Western people’s imagination because they consider the dragon a monster and sinister character.